 I first considered how the switch to a pure electric powertrain would affect the whole vehicle.
 The original Jimny has a ladder frame chassis, and most of the new-age electric cars coming out these days have a skateboard chassis.

 I first made the chassis and then started designing the body.
-The Suzuki Jimny has excellent approach and departure angles, thanks to visibly small overhangs.
+Thanks to visibly small overhangs, the Suzuki Jimny has excellent approach and departure angles.
 Many other characteristics are similar design-wise, including the boxy look.
 I kept the windows large and dipped the shoulder line for occupants to get a better view outside.
 I gave it the panoramic sunroof, considering urban customers demand such features even in utilitarian SUVs.

-For the rims, I went for a bit futuristic design for the next-gen Suzuki Jimny.
+I went for a bit futuristic design for the next-gen Suzuki Jimny for the rims.
 As for the pillars, I tried to put them behind glass panels to generate a distinctive look.
 As a result, it looks like there is a seamless glass panel going around the SUV.
 At the rear end, I kept a spare wheel as the Suzuki Jimny has always had the spare wheel there.
 The tail lamps are all-LED units and much slimmer.

 I see this Suzuki Jimny Electric featuring a quad-motor eAWD drivetrain layout, with each wheel spun by a dedicated motor.
 Practically, though, two electric motors, one on each axle, sounds perfect.
 These two motors could generate around 140 kW or 190 PS of power and approximately 300 Nm of torque.
 That’s double the power and more than double the torque of the Mk4 Suzuki Jimny’s K15B internal combustion engine.

-The battery pack is placed on the floor of the cabin to lower the centre of gravity.
+The battery pack is placed on the cabin floor to lower the centre of gravity.
 So, one can expect better driving dynamics despite the familiar boxy body.

 Featured Image Source: Suzuki